Irysek01/breastcancer-auto-class/README.md

 python3 scripts/process.py -i P003.png
 ```

 The predicted class should be "Malignant"...
-Did it work?:heart_eyes::grin:
+Did it work? :heart_eyes: :grin:

 ## Don't forget
 There are three rules while team-programming: